 At Cannon’s home, agents also toted away thousands of dollars in cash and a semi-automatic pistol.

-Cannon was arrested on public corruption charges March 26, and resigned from office later that day.
+Cannon was arrested on public corruption charges March 26 and resigned from office later that day.
 He is accused of taking almost $50,000 in bribes, including cash, a Las Vegas trip and use of a luxury SouthPark apartment.
 An FBI affidavit filed when Cannon was arrested says the mayor also solicited an additional $1.25 million bribe during a Feb.
-21 meeting in his office at city hall.
+21 meeting in his office at the Government Center.

 Cannon had been a “primary subject” of an undercover FBI investigation since 2011.
 If convicted on all charges, he faces up to 50 years in prison and a $1.5 million fine.